beautifulapps-net/Pandemonium/README.md

 Drag &amp; drop is currently the only way to add files to the playlist.

 ### Keyboard shortcuts
-Play/Pause  - Space, Play/pause media keys
+Space, Play/pause media keys  - Toggle Play/Pause

 Plus                          - Increment volume

 Minus                         - Decrement volume

 Delete                        - Remove item from playlist